You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 An annuity is a financial product that pays you an income for life, which you buy with money from your pension fund.
 If you die while receiving income from an annuity, what happens next will depend on which type of annuity you've got.

-- You die within the first 90 days of your plan start date, in which case if your annuity has value protection it will be applied and a lump sum will be paid to your estate.
-If you have a dependant on your plan, the lump sum will only be paid if you both die within this period and will be paid to the estate of the last one of you to die
+- You die within the first 90 days of your plan start date, in which case if your annuity has value protection it will be applied and a lump sum will be paid to one or more chosen beneficiaries.
+If you have a dependant on your plan, the lump sum will only be paid if you both die within this period and will be paid to one or more chosen beneficiaries of the last one of you to die

 - You die after 90 days but within your guarantee period.
 Payments will continue until the end of the guarantee period, these will be paid to your estate or dependant on the policy